-The survey was commissioned by venue software provider NFS Technology Group and carried out May – and CEO Luis De Souza says it found venues are working hard to mitigate damage.
+The survey was commissioned by venue software provider NFS Technology and carried out May – and CEO Luis De Souza says it found venues are working hard to mitigate damage.

 He said: “Not surprisingly, the effect of the lockdown continued to be severe for venues during April.
 Our survey revealed: